 Mitchell writes movingly, painfully, hauntingly about depression and loss.
 She can write with humor and joy and raw power, too, but the deep understanding she has of difficulty and vulnerability, of those uninsulated wires laid bare, and the way she underscores them with that slightly ravaged voice, those amazing tunings and chord voicings on her guitar, the surprising rhythms, the way she leaves us hanging with unresolved lyrics or chords at the end of a line—she’s so much more than the folkie of “Both Sides Now” or the esoteric jazz fan of her Mingus years.

-Wild Things Run Fast from 1982, and Night Ride Home from 1991 are perhaps my favorites of all her albums.
-Wild Things Run Fast was a revelation to me after hearing the sometimes screechy, folky Joni of the 1960s.
+Wild Things Run Fast from 1982, and Night Ride Home from 1991 are perhaps my favorites among her albums.
+Wild Things Run Fast was a revelation after hearing the sometimes screechy, folky Joni of the 1960s.
 It was an delightful, sometimes funny, sometimes pensive mix of rock and jazz and pop, not what I expected at all.
-I’ve listened to it so many times and it still satisfies.
 Night Ride Home is an album I can listen to endlessly without tiring of it, especially “Passion Play (When All The Slaves Are Free),” a surprising song about the relationship between Mary Magdalen and Jesus; “Cherokee Louise,” about having a best friend from the wrong side of the tracks who lives a life in turmoil; and the lilting, contented “Night Ride Home,” about the joy of riding through a dark night with a lover over the open road, with the thrumming of crickets all around.
 When I haven’t heard the rolling, insistent guitar that ripples through “Passion Play” for a few months and I listen to it once more, I get chills all over again.

 [Revised from an article originally published on Laura Grey’s Little Hopping Bird blog.]